junqing-zhang/junqing-zhang.github.io/_posts/2020-09-25-blog-post-bluetooth.md

 If not highlighted, the following descriptions apply to BLE, which might not be correct for classic bluetooth.

 # Protocol Overview
+Visit [MATLAB Bluetooth Protocol Stack](https://uk.mathworks.com/help/comm/ug/bluetooth-protocol-stack.html){:target="_blank"} for a detailed introduction about the Bluetooth and BLE protocol, and a mapping between them and the OSI model.

-Some brief introduction of the protocol can be found at the [Microchip Developer Center](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"} and [Matlab Bluetooth Protocol Stack](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"}.
+Some brief introduction of the protocol can be found at the [Microchip Developer Center](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"}.

 <br />
 <img align="center" width="1000" src="{{ site.url }}/images/bluetooth/ble-protocol-stack.png" alt="...">
 <br />
 Figure from [https://microchipdeveloper.com/wireless:ble-introduction](https://microchipdeveloper.com/wireless:ble-introduction){:target="_blank"}.

-Visit [MATLAB Bluetooth Protocol Stack](https://uk.mathworks.com/help/comm/ug/bluetooth-protocol-stack.html){:target="_blank"} for a detailed introduction about the Bluetooth and BLE protocol, and a mapping between them and the OSI model.

 # Physical Layer
 Some key features of the BLE physical layer